JustAnotherDevFromLA/bitcoin_knots_node/logs/project_log.md

     *   Made `send_health_report_v2.sh` executable.
     *   Updated the daily cron job to execute `send_health_report_v2.sh` instead of the old script.

-**Outcome:** The daily system health report email is now well-formatted, highlighting key statuses and metrics, and is designed for optimal readability across both desktop and mobile devices.
+**Outcome:** The daily email report is now well-formatted, highlighting key statuses and metrics, and is designed for optimal readability across both desktop and mobile devices.
 The user is satisfied with the current styling and format.

 ### Session Log: 2025-11-27 (Continued) - Email Content Enhancement